Skip to main content

 There is more information on Emission Limit Values in tables in the Medium Combustion Plant Directive (Annex II) and these will also be detailed in your permit.

-The emissions monitoring requirements for plant equal to or greater than 1 and less than or equal to 5MW will be postponed until 2029 however SEPA would recommend that monitoring is carried out before this date to ensure the emissions comply with the ELVs and to allow time to upgrade if required.
+The emissions monitoring requirements for existing plant equal to or greater than 1 and less than or equal to 5MW is not required until 2029 however SEPA would recommend that monitoring is carried out before this date to ensure the emissions comply with the ELVs and to allow time to upgrade if required.

 A reduced frequency is allowed for plant operating under the limited hours exemption, but monitoring (for carbon monoxide only) will be required no less than once every five years.